Signed in as:

 Until 2021, I was a Pappalardo Fellow and NASA Einstein Fellow in the MIT Department of Physics.
 I received my PhD in physics from UC Berkeley in 2019 with the support of fellowships from the Hertz Foundation and the National Science Foundation.
 My dissertation, "Searching for the invisible: how dark forces shape our Universe" was supervised by Hitoshi Murayama and won the American Physical Society Sakurai Dissertation Award.
 I received my Bachelors from MIT in 2014 with a thesis jointly supervised by David Kaiser and Tracy Slatyer.
 In my spare time, I love making and eating all kinds of food, savoury and sweet, from a range of cuisines.

-Before becoming a McGill Space Institute Fellow, I was a PhD student working with Felix Kahlhoefer at the RWTH Aachen University in Germany.
+Before becoming a McGill Space Institute Fellow and IPP Connect Fellow, I was a PhD student working with Felix Kahlhoefer at the RWTH Aachen University in Germany.
 I defended my dissertation with the titled “Doors to Darkness” on the phenomenology of dark matter portal interactions in September of 2021.
 I am interested in the intersection between particle physics and cosmology in the context of modelling and probing dark matter.
 I want to understand how theory and experiment can be used in tandem to navigate and transform the expansive terrain of dark matter physics.
 When I’m not pondering the mysteries of the universe (and sometimes even when I am), I like to tell stories, fictional and otherwise, and create art of dubious quality.

 Publications written as a group member: